mpv-player/mpv/DOCS/interface-changes.rst

 ::

+ --- mpv 0.22.0 ---
+    - the "audio-device-list" property now sets empty device description to the device name as a fallback
+    - add --hidpi-window-scale option for macOS
+    - add audiounit audio output for iOS
+    - make --start-time work with --rebase-start-time=no
+    - add --opengl-early-flush=auto mode
+    - add --hwdec=vdpau-copy, deprecate vf_vdpaurb
+    - add tct video output for true-color and 256-color terminals
  --- mpv 0.21.0 ---
     - unlike in older versions, setting options at runtime will now take effect immediately (see for example issue #3281).
 On the other hand, it will also